If your dog has been being lazy you might want to know why and what you can do about it.

 In this case, it would help to make sure that your dog has access to shaded areas, a cool room and water whenever it needs it.

-Is there anything I can do to get my dog to be more active?
+How to get my dog to be less lazy?

 Below are a number of options you have when getting your dog to be less lazy.
 You will likely find that making use of multiple of them will work best.